-Common Graphic Design Mistakes and How to Avoid Them
+What are the Common Graphic Design Mistakes Makes and How to Avoid Them

 Graphic design is a powerful tool for communication, branding, and marketing.
 However, even small mistakes can make your designs look unprofessional, confuse your audience, or weaken your brand identity.
 In this article, we’ll explore the most common graphic design mistakes and how to avoid them.